-- 1. The expert's training shall last three years; when reasonable, it may, at the request of an interested person supported by an opinion given by his/her superior, be shortened to up to one and a half year. - 2.
-A candidate may be assigned performance of certain acts associated with the decision-making process, however without a right to make a decision. - 3.
+- 1. The President of the Patent Office shall organise recruitment for expert's training by placing an announcement in a publicly available place in the Patent Office's house and by publishing it in the official gazette "Wiadomości Urzędu Patentowego". - 2.
+The President of the Patent Office shall carry out qualifying appraisal.
+Candidates shall be expected to hold university education and to satisfy the requirements mentioned in Article 266(2) and (3). - 3.
+The expert's training shall last three years; when reasonable, it may, at the request of a candidate, be shortened to up to one and a half-year. - 4.
+An employment relationship of a candidate for an expert shall be established by the President of the Patent Office in a form of a contract of employment for an indefinite period. - 5.
+A candidate may be assigned performance of certain acts associated with the decision-making process, however without a right to make a decision. - 6.
 The expert's training shall be completed with an examination.
-The failed examination may be re-sat only once, not earlier than six months and not later than one year after the date of the first sitting for the examination.
+The failed examination may be re-sat only once, not earlier than six months and not later than one year after the date of the first sitting for the examination. - 7.
+An examination shall be conducted by an examination board set out by the President of the Patent Office.
+Participation in the commission's works shall be subject to remuneration.

-- 4. Failure to sit for an examination without giving reasons or failure to pass the examination for the second time shall result in the dissolution by the Patent Office, at prior notice, of a contract of employment with a candidate. - 5.
-In matters not governed by this Law, the provisions on staff members of civil service shall apply to employment relationships with candidates.
+- 8. Failure to sit for an examination without giving reasons or failure to pass the examination for the second time shall result in the dissolution by the Patent Office, at prior notice, of a contract of employment with a candidate. - 9.
+A candidate shall be liable to disciplinary responsibility for professional wrongdoing.
+Article 273 shall apply accordingly to disciplinary responsibility.